-Congratulations on the release of “A Tale Of Two Cities” how does it feel?
+Congratulations on making the Fresh Faves with Post War Plans, how does it feel?

 What’s your favourite track from it?

-You are a singer songwriter bandleader originally from Port Harcourt living in London, how did it all begin for you?
+You’re an artist from Derbyshire, how did it all begin for you?

 What did you listen to growing up?